jmicko/nordic-node/README.md

 In the winter of 1925, a deadly outbreak of diphtheria struck fear in the hearts of Nome residents.

-Base
+## Base

-- 100-
+- 100-example
-- 110-node-numbers-serum-pickup
+- 110-node-numbers
-- 120-node-objects-sleigh-loading
+- 120-node-objects
-- 130-node-functions-dog-calculation
+- 130-node-functions

-After these three are complete, you should be able to run `node test.js` and see `Passed!` for each of the three challenges.
+After these are complete, you should be able to run `node test.js` and see `Passed!` for each of the tests.

-Stretch

--
+Take a look at `test.js` and think about what is happening here.
+What do the first few lines do?
+How do `module.exports` and `require` relate to each other?